magentabusiness/magentabusiness.github.io/_includes/docs/reference/rest-api.md

 ## JWT Tokens

-ThingsBoard uses [JWT](https://jwt.io/) tokens for representing claims securely between the API client (browser, scripts, etc) and the platform.
+IoT Hub uses [JWT](https://jwt.io/) tokens for representing claims securely between the API client (browser, scripts, etc) and the platform.
 When you login to the platform, your username and password is exchanged to the pair of tokens.